 12/31/49 Senator Scott Lucas (D) Illinois, Democratic Leader

-01/07/50 Senator Owen Brewster (R) Maine – Chairman Of The Senate
+01/07/50 Senator Owen Brewster (R) Maine – Chairman Of The Senate Republican

 Campaign Committee